-Studies from a cohort of gout patients in Mexico shows that long-term goals of a target serum urate (sUA) < 6 mg/dL and remission are rare, especially for those with severe gout.
+Studies from a cohort of gout patients in Mexico shows that long-term goals of a target serum urate (sUA)

 The GRESGO (gout) cohort of 500 patients compared outcomes in 221 with severe gout (44%) and 279 with non-severe gout (56%).
 Patients were followed at 6-month intervals.